mfjohnson/RepData_PeerAssessment1/PA1_template.md

 maxSteps <- dailyStepsByInterval[which.max(dailyStepsByInterval$steps),]
 ```

-On average across all the days in the dataset the 5-minute interval, contains the maximum number of steps?
+On average across all the days in the dataset the 5-minute interval, the table below contains the maximum number of steps:

 | Max Interval         | Max Number of steps |
 |----------------------|---------------------|